ltaylorwarren/pam/README.md

 ```

 # Configure your Slicer
+1. Make sure this is the first line in your Start Gcode section.
+2. Make sure this is the first line in your Start Gcode section.
-Make sure this is the first line in your Start Gcode section.
+3. Make sure this is the first line in your Start Gcode section.

 - PrusaSlicer / SuperSlicer
 - Use minimum SuperSlicer Version 2.3.57.10, earlier versions can report negative first layer coordinates.